OC Veterinary Medical Center

 Why You Should Never Give Chocolate to Your Dog

 Although chocolate is a tasty treat for humans, there are many reasons why you should never give your dog chocolate.
-Chocolate contains a compound called theobromine that dogs can’t metabolize and it acts like poison.
-However, it’s important to understand a bit more about how chocolate can affect the health of your pet dog.
-Chocolate […]
+Chocolate contains a compound called theobromine that dogs can’t metabolize… Read more

 Why Is Pet Insurance Important?